 - 1. Steam and Nuclear Units - a.
-For units with once through cooling only, tests should be conducted when the site cooling body water temperature is within 5°F of rated cooling body water temperature.
-Rated cooling body water temperature is equal to the average site cooling body water temperature coincident with the last 15 years PJM summer peaks.
-Tests need to be corrected for performance due to the difference between observed and rated cooling body water temperatures.
-The correction should be delineated separately on the test form in PJM eGADS; both the cooling body observed and rated water temperatures should also be submitted. - b.
-For units with only wet cooling towers, tests should be conducted when the generator site wet bulb temperature is within 10°F of rated wet bulb temperature.
-Rated wet bulb temperature is equal to the average site wet bulb temperature coincident with the last 15 years PJM summer peaks.
+For units with once through/multipass cooling only, tests should be conducted when the observed generator site cooling body (intake) water temperature is within 5°F of rated cooling body (intake) water temperature.
+Rated cooling body (intake) water temperature is equal to the average generator site cooling body (intake) water temperature coincident with the last 15 years PJM summer peaks.
+Tests need to be corrected for performance due to the difference between observed and rated cooling body (intake) water temperatures.
+The correction should be delineated separately on the test form in PJM eGADS; both the observed cooling body (intake) water temperature and the rated cooling body (intake) water temperature should be submitted. - b.
+For units with only wet cooling towers, tests should be conducted when the observed generator site wet bulb temperature is within 10°F of rated wet bulb temperature.
+Rated wet bulb temperature is equal to the average generator site wet bulb temperature coincident with the last 15 years PJM summer peaks.
 Tests need to be corrected for performance due to the difference between observed and rated wet bulb temperatures.
-The correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature, relative humidity and the wet bulb temperature should also be submitted for both observed and rated conditions. - c.
-For units with only dry cooling, tests should be conducted when the generator site dry bulb temperature is within 20°F of rated dry bulb temperature.
-Rated dry bulb temperature is equal to the average site dry bulb temperature coincident with the last 15 years PJM summer peaks.
+The correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature, relative humidity and the wet bulb temperature should be submitted for both observed and rated conditions. - c.
+For units with only dry cooling, tests should be conducted when the observed generator site dry bulb temperature is within 20°F of rated dry bulb temperature.
+Rated dry bulb temperature is equal to the average generator site dry bulb temperature coincident with the last 15 years PJM summer peaks.
 Tests need to be corrected for performance due to the difference between observed and rated dry bulb temperatures.
-The correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature should also be submitted for both observed and rated conditions. - d.
-For units with a combination of once through cooling and wet cooling towers, tests should be conducted when the generator site cooling body water is within 5°F of rated cooling body water temperature.
-Rated cooling body water temperature is equal to the average site cooling body water temperature coincident with the last 15 years PJM summer peaks and rated wet bulb temperature is equal to the average site wet bulb temperature coincident with the last 15 years PJM summer peaks.
-Tests need to be corrected for performance due to the difference between observed and rated cooling body water temperatures and observed and rated wet bulb temperatures.
-This correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature, relative humidity, wet bulb temperature and cooling body water temperature should also be submitted for both observed and rated conditions.

-2. Combustion Turbine Units
+The correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature should be submitted for both observed and rated conditions. - d.
+For units with a combination of once through/multipass cooling and wet cooling towers, tests should be conducted when the observed generator site cooling body (intake) water temperature is within 5°F of rated cooling body (intake) water temperature.
+Rated cooling body (intake) water temperature is equal to the average generator site cooling body (intake) water temperature coincident with the last 15 years PJM summer peaks and rated wet bulb temperature is equal to the average generator site wet bulb temperature coincident with the last 15 years PJM summer peaks.
+Tests need to be corrected for performance due to the difference between observed and rated cooling body (intake) water temperatures and observed and rated wet bulb temperatures.
+This correction should be delineated separately on the test form in PJM eGADS; the dry bulb temperature, relative humidity, wet bulb temperature and cooling body (intake) water temperature should be submitted for both observed and rated conditions. - 2.
+Combustion Turbine Units